Ames National Corporation (ATLO): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The formation in 1975 involved the exchange of shares of the affiliated banks for shares in the newly formed holding company, Ames National Corporation.
-Specific initial capitalization figures for the holding company itself reflect the combined equity of the banks involved at that time.
+The 1975 formation involved a share exchange, where the shareholders of the affiliated banks exchanged their bank stock for shares in the newly formed holding company.
+The initial capitalization represented the combined equity of the established banking institutions involved.

 Year Key Event Significance

-1975 Formation of Ames National Corporation Established the multi-bank holding company structure, enabling coordinated strategy and future acquisitions under one umbrella.
+1975 Ames National Corporation (ATLO) established.
+Created the multi-bank holding company structure to centralize strategy and ownership.

 Ames National Corporation (ATLO) Ownership Structure